gecampbell/galliard.xyz/content/blog/2015/09/the-mailing-list.md

 keep my own copies around, and I have complete access to the information.

-There are two mailing lists that I am a member of that are most dear to me.
+While I am a member of many mailing lists, there are two in particular that are most important to me.
 The first is the [Tech Breakfast list](http://xlerb.email/mailman/listinfo/breakfast); this started a few years ago when I was living in Silicon Valley.
 A group of us started meeting on occasional Saturday mornings for breakfast,